dmcdougall/mpl_binutils/README.md

     Options:
         -a, --auto-abscissa             Automatically generate the abscissa
-        -T, --output-format=<filetype>  Specify output filetype [default: pdf] -f, --font-size=<fontsize>      Set font size for ticks and labels -g, --grid                      Turn on grid
+        -q, --fill-fraction=<alpha>     Specifies the alpha of a filled polygon -T, --output-format=<filetype>  Specify output filetype [default: pdf] -f, --font-size=<fontsize>      Set font size for ticks and labels -g, --grid                      Turn on grid